MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework/focustab.md

 Sets the focus on a tab, if:
-- The focused session is either the home/default session or it belongs to the channel provider.
+- Use this API only when the focused session belongs to the provider or if it is either the home or default session.
 - The tab belongs to the session in focus.

 ## Syntax